jbcodeforce/autonomous-car-mgr/docs/architecture.md

 * When migrating existing application [review the different design patterns to consider](/#designing-for-serverless).
 * Think about co-existence with existing application and how API Gateway can be integrated to direct traffic to new components (Lambda functions) without disrupting existing systems.
 With API Gateway developer can export the SDK for the business APIs to make integration easier for other clients, and can use throttling and usage plans to control how different clients can use the API.
 * Do cost comparison analysis.
 For example API Gateway is pay by the requests, while ALB is priced by hours based on the load balance capacity units used per hour.
-Lambda is also per request based.
+Lambda is also pay per request based.
 * Assess when to use ECS Fargate when the application is in container, and may run for a long time period.
-Larger packaging may not be possible to run on Lambda.
-Applications that use non HTTP end point, integrate to messaging middleware with Java based APIs are better fit for ECS Fargate deployment.
+Larger packaging may not be possible to run on Lambda, while may run easily on ECS.
+Applications that use non HTTP end point, integrate to messaging middleware with Java based APIs (Kafka, AMQP,...) are better fit for ECS Fargate deployment.

 ### Designing for Lambda